-However, even for EU-citizens a residency permit (carte de séjour)is very useful, as this makes life easier,and without one you cannot get access to many state services or aids - such as housing financial aid, etc.
+However, even for EU-citizens a residence permit (carte de séjour)is very useful, as this makes life easier,and without one you cannot get access to many state services or aids - such as housing financial aid, etc.

-Non-EU/EEA nationals, if staying longer then three months in France, need to apply for residency permit (titre de séjour).
-Unlike visas, residency permits are only issued in France.
+Non-EU/EEA nationals.
+Unlike visas, residence permits are only issued in France.
 You apply in person at your local préfecture de Police or sous-préfecture in at the services des étrangers (foreigners office).
-If the prefecture is not close to your place of residence, you can also apply to through your local town hall office (mairie).
+If the prefecture is not close to your place of residence, you can also apply through your local town hall office (mairie).
 To make an application, you need to have obtained a long-stay visa before coming to France.
 A short-term visa is not sufficient to make an application for residency!

-To obtain your residency permit, you have to submit many documents, which will depend on what kind of residency permit you are going to ask for.
-In most cases this will include the following:
+To obtain your residence permit, you have to submit many documents, which will depend on what kind of residence permit you are going to ask for.
+In many cases this will include the following:

-- birth certificate (acte de naissance, etat civil), in addition to certified translation into French, which should be produced in your home country (or at your country's embassy in Franch, who may be able to provide this service) by an official translator accredited by the French Embassy in your home country.
+- Birth certificate (acte de naissance, état civil), in addition to certified translation into French, which should be produced in your home country (or at your country's embassy in France, who may be able to provide this service) by an official translator accredited by the French Embassy in your home country.

-- original and photocopy of proof of residence (statement of domicile, electricity bill or rent receipt)
+- Original and photocopy of proof of residence (statement of domicile, electricity bill or rent receipt, Justificatif de domicile).

 If a document is not in French, you should supply a certified French translation.

-On submitting all documents, you will receive a receipt acknowledging an application for a resident's permit.
+On submitting all documents, you will receive a receipt acknowledging an application for a residence permit.
 This acts as the document legalizing your temporary stay in France until you get your permit (or not).
-The whole process take from betwen a week to a few months.
+The whole process takes from between a week to a few months.

-A residency permit usually also gives the right to residency for your spouse and children (when minors).
+A residence permit usually also gives the right to residency for your spouse and children (when minors).